 A friend of mine recently got a stinging review–the kind of gif-laden nasty review that is a deliberate slam to the author with little purpose except to wound.
 I went looking for a post I’d read several years ago about the best way to handle ugly reviews to share with her, but I couldn’t find it.
 Rather than spend several hours searching the internet for similar posts (and reading them all to make sure they were worth sharing), I decided to write my own.
 Because we’ve all been there.
 We’ve all gotten reviews that made us wince, cry, or seriously consider chucking the whole writing gig altogether.

 Many of us strengthened our writing skills in fandom, writing reams of fanfic because we loved a set of characters so much we wanted to spend more time in their universe.
 One of the gratifying things about fanfic is within minutes of posting it, you can see the counter change, indicating the number of people who’ve clicked on the link.
 Within 24 hours, kudos and comments start rolling in.
-And because you are writing about specific characters and pairings, you have a built-in audience which is predisposed to be kind because they love those characters too and are desperate for more stories about them.
+And because you are writing about specific characters and pairings, you have a built-in audience which is predisposed to be kind because they also love those characters and are desperate for more stories about them.

 At least, that used to be the case.
 I’m seeing a greater sense of entitlement creep into feedback on fanfic.
 Perhaps it’s because nearly every website on the planet encourages you, the consumer, to leave a review, that things are changing.
-Amazon, in particular, in conjunction with Goodreads, has given an enormous amount of power to the reviewer–the ability to raise or lower a story’s visibility, and therefore, sales.
+Amazon, and in conjunction with Goodreads, has given an enormous amount of power to the reviewer–the ability to raise or lower a story’s visibility, and therefore, sales.
 Reviews on original fiction are few and far between compared to fanfic, and are definitely blunter.
 I see some of this bluntness–and in some circumstances, downright rudeness–seeping into fanfic feedback these days.
 But I digress.